-Karnataka crisis: 21 Congress ministers have resigned voluntarily, says Siddaramaiah
+Karnataka crisis: Congress ministers resign from Cabinet to pave way for reshuffle

 1.35 pm: Defence Minister Rajnath Singh claims the BJP has nothing to do with the resignations of legislators of the ruling alliance in Karnataka, reports ANI.

 “We are committed to maintaining dignity of parliamentary democracy,” Singh tells the Lok Sabha.
 “Trend of submitting resignations was started by Rahul Gandhi in Congress, it was not started by us.
-He himself asked people to submit resignations,even senior leaders are submitting their resignations.”
+He himself asked people to submit resignations, even senior leaders are submitting their resignations.”

 1.31 pm: Senior Congress leader KC Venugopal says all efforts are being made to resolve the crisis.
 “Some [MLAs] have grievances, of course,” News18 quotes him as saying.
 “In a democracy, we cannot accommodate everyone.
 Yesterday and today we had detailed discussion.
 Today, we met all ministers.
 The ministers themselves voluntarily resigned and entrusted party to reshuffle.”

-1.11 pm: Karnataka Congress Legislature Party leader Siddaramaiah says “21 Congress ministers have resigned voluntarily”, reports ANI.
+1.11 pm: Karnataka Congress Legislature Party leader Siddaramaiah says 21 Congress ministers have resigned “voluntarily”, reports ANI.

 12.56 pm: Karnataka minister Zameer Ahmed Khan tells reporters that by evening “at least six to seven MLAs of the 10 MLAs who are in the BJP camp are going to come back”.